BlueBrain/sonata-extension/source/sonata_simulation.rst

    ============================== ========== ============ ==========================================
    Property                       Type       Requirement  Description
    ============================== ========== ============ ==========================================
-   spike_file                     text       Mandatory    Indicates the location of the file with the spike info for injection. source                         text       Optional     The node set to replay spikes from.
+   spike_file                     text       Mandatory    Indicates the location of the file with the spike info for injection.
+Spikes files are the :ref:`.h5 spikes files <sonata_spike_files>`.
    ============================== ========== ============ ==========================================

-Note: Spike files can be the :ref:`.h5 spikes files <sonata_spike_files>` output by Neurodamus.
-Although it is not recommended, you may also use previous .dat files with their caveats.
-See :ref:`.dat spike files <dat_spike_files>`.

 seclamp (voltage_clamp)
 ~~~~~~~~~~~~~~~~~~~~~~~